Personal Property Appraisers in Washington24 Verified Professionals Across 11 Cities

 How many personal property appraisers are in Washington?

 Our directory lists 24 active personal property appraisers in Washington, with the largest concentrations in Seattle, Vancouver, Sequim.
-All were sourced from recognized professional registries.
+Listings are built from professional appraiser registries, association directories, appraiser websites, and other public sources.

 Are appraisers in Washington USPAP-certified?